Monique Palomares wrote to us about Easter cuisine in France…

 Thanks for writing about Easter in France Monique!

 Image: Photo Claude TRUONG-NGOC – own work, cc.

 This article was posted on Wednesday, March 16th, 2016 at 1:02 pm and is filed under Alsace, Countries & Cultures, Easter, France, Holidays Around the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.